tkeskita/unstructured_grids/README.md

 ## Status

-This add-on is currently at proof-of-concept stage and work in progress.
+This add-on is in feature development stage.
 Currently implemented features include:

 - Import and Export of uncompressed PolyMesh files (boundary, faces,